Moradi66/intro-to-android-workshop/Part-2/instructions.md

    After you’ve done this, add another button and name it `button_reset`

-###Bonus: Let’s make the buttons pretty
+### Bonus: Let’s make the buttons pretty

    The default colour and shape for buttons might not work best for our app.
 We can change both the colour and shape of our buttons very easily by using an XML drawable called a `selector`.

    Like how we’re building our layouts in XML, Android Studio also allows us to build drawables in XML.
 The `selector` allows us to specify the appearance of this drawable at different states - like when the button is pressed and when it isn’t pressed.
 Within this drawable we’ll have a `shape` tag.
 We can create an XML drawable simply as a `shape` without the `selector`.

   For now, let’s have a look at how we can build this `selector` with the shapes.

-9. Create a selector
+#### 9. Create a selector

    Right-click the menu on the left again and select _New\Drawable Resource File_